Chinese fans fume at NBA as fallout from free speech row spreads

 For one fan hoping to catch a glimpse of the players in Shanghai, sport and politics should not be mixed.

 “I don’t know why political conflicts affect sporting events.
-Just because they don’t want us to see Morey’s comments on TV, the fans’ night has been canceled,” said Yu Jie.
+Just because they don’t want us to see Morey’s comments on TV, the fans’ night has been cancelled,” said Yu Jie.